BassT23/Proxmox/README.md

 systems provide a normal/security split. `pkg` (FreeBSD/pfSense), Pacman, APK, DNF/YUM, and Windows use total-only update presentation where a reliable security split is not available.
-Windows remains experimental/deferred from the supported Beta baseline pending dedicated validation.
+Windows remains experimental/deferred from the supported 5.1 baseline pending dedicated validation.

 External Linux systems can be configured over SSH.
 Read the complete matrix and limitations in [Supported systems](docs/supported-systems.md) and